-Polygon, a popular sidechain on Ethereum, has launched a new user identification service that gives blockchain-based applications the ability to check a person's credentials without revealing their personal data.
+Polygon, a popular sidechain on Ethereum, has unveiled a new user identification service that gives blockchain-based applications the ability to check a person's credentials without revealing their personal data.
+The solution is still under development and estimated to launch in 2023.

 The service, called Polygon ID, will help in verifying users’ information while preserving their on-chain privacy.
 Using Polygon ID, applications running on the blockchain will be able authenticate user data while keeping sensitive information private, the development team working on Polygon announced today.